lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 QSS performance considerations:

-- Without explicit derivative variables for continuous event indicator (zero-crossing) variables the QSS zero-crossing variable cannot accurately track the function of its dependent variables (for which we will have 1\ :sup:`st` and 2\ :sup:`nd` derivatives) and thus will have lower crossing accuracy.
+- Without explicit derivative variables for continuous event indicator (zero-crossing) variables, the QSS zero-crossing variable cannot accurately track the function of its dependent variables (for which we will have 1\ :sup:`st` and 2\ :sup:`nd` derivatives) and thus will have lower accuracy for zero crossings.
   The accuracy of zero crossings is vital not just for solution accuracy but because QSS must accurately predict crossings to get robust FMU crossing event detection due to the indirect method QSS must use to try to get the FMU to detect crossings.
   The need to compute numeric 2\ :sup:`nd` derivatives is also a performance hit.